Search: Advanced search

 If most of your files are in lowercase you can download and use the mix2caps.pl Perl script, which is attached to this article, to automatically change file names and file extensions to uppercase.
 Copy the script to the TTServDb directory or to each project directory.
 This Perl script was donated to us by M.S.
 Praveen of ControlNet, (I) Inc. and does not come with a warranty.
 It can be changed and modified to meet your needs.

 Permissions are generally stricter in Unix environments.
-When TestTrack is installed in a Unix environment the root user owns of all data files.
-The root user must own each data file and folder in the TestTrack directory (generally /var/lib/TestTrack).
-In order to store data the data files must also have read-write permission.
+When Helix ALM is installed in a L environment the root user owns of all data files.
+The root user must own each data file and folder in the Helix ALM directory (generally in /var/lib/).
+To store data, the data files must also have read-write permission.

-Make sure the permissions are set correctly and root owns all the data files and folders in the TestTrack directory.
+Make sure the permissions are set correctly and root owns all the data files and folders in the Helix ALM directory.

 Use the following commands to check this information: